 There’s An App For That

 Whether you’re taking to the road or to the skies, if you have a smartphone you can find an app that will help save you both money and time.
-Between the Apple™ iTunes® Store, Google® Play for Android™ users, and Microsoft® Windows Phone applications, there is bound to be a travel app right for your needs.
+Between the Apple™ iTunes® Store, Google® Play for Android™ users, and Microsoft® Windows Phone applications, there is bound to be a travel app that can help you save on vacations.
 Ranging from official airline and hotel apps to gasoline price locators, there are smartphone applications for every aspect of travel, including maps and directions.
 Make sure you check the app store for your particular mobile device for ways to save.

 Note: Before downloading any app, be sure to read through user reviews to see if there have been any problems.
 Also, many apps are offered for free, so start with those before spending any money.